dCache/dcache-book2/config-PoolManager.md

 In the following, we will assume that the necessary pool groups already exist.
 All names ending with `-pools` will denote pool groups.

 Note that a pool-node will register itself with the `PoolManager:` The pool will be created within the PSU and added to the pool group `default`, if that exists.
-This is why the DCACHE system will automatically use any new pool-nodes in the standard configuration: All pools are in `default` and can therefore handle any request.
+This is why the dCache system will automatically use any new pool-nodes in the standard configuration: All pools are in `default` and can therefore handle any request.

 ### Storage Classes